Eliav2/how-react-hooks-work/blog-post.md

 ## Recap

-- on each phase: An entire React Tree goes through [each phase](#render-cycle-summary) in a render cycle one after another, which means that if one component in the tree is in the useEffect phase for example, all the different components in the tree are currently also in the useEffect phase.
+- on each phase: An entire React Tree goes through [each phase](#render-cycle-summary) in a render cycle one after another, which means that if one component in the tree is in the useEffect phase, for example, all the different components in the tree are currently also in the useEffect phase.
 - for a React Tree: on the same phase, each Component on React tree will fire each phase in the same order of the declaration of the react component in the React tree. for example:
   ```jsx
   <>
     <Comp1/>